 There are two awesome promotions going on (There is now just one super-awesome promotion going on!) for those who pre-order copies of Foreshadows: The Ghosts of Zero.
 And they sure make the idea of gifting a loved one with visions of a kick-ass dystopian future rather attractive.
 Even if that loved one is yourself.

 Foreshadows Digital Gift Package!
 Too late for this one!
-Order a copy of Foreshadows by Friday, December 16, and we’ll mail you a postcard designed by Joshua Wentz to present as a gift.
+Order a copy of Foreshadows by Friday, rehabilitation December 16, healthful and we’ll mail you a postcard designed by Joshua Wentz to present as a gift.
 This card will bear a secret code download three complete stories, their accompanying illustrations by Talon Dunning, and three MP3s featuring advance mixes of music from the forthcoming book+CD.
 In addition, this digital package contains a fourth bonus track, “Executive Memo,” an exclusive track created by the album’s co-producer, Bilian.

 LE Upgrade Bonus!
 Last chance for this one!